SarveshRasal/Document_Management_System/README.md

-It seems like you have provided a project description for a web-based integrated platform for managing files and documents.
-Here is a template for creating a README file for your GitHub project:

 # Document Management System

 **Objective:** The objective of this project is to develop a web-based integrated platform for the creation, forwarding, rejection/approval of documents and files in electronic format.
 The platform will have facilities for making sketches and attaching external reference files.
 It will also have a customization facility to define the file movement procedure and nomination of designated officers/sections.